bsamek/evergreen-wiki/Commit-Queue.md

 The module can only be set when initially adding the main PR to the commit queue since the test is immediately finalized.

+### Commit Title and Message
+By default, the title of the pull request will be the title of the commit, and the commit message is empty.
+At the end of the `evergreen merge` comment, you can override this by passing `--title "This is my commit title" --message "This is the commit message"`.
+These flags have the -t and -m abbreviation, respectively.

 ## CLI
 For projects using other code review tools, changes can be uploaded to Evergreen using the `evergreen commit-queue` subcommands in the Evergreen CLI.
 ### Trigger